kstatelibraries/selfcheck/README.md

 ## About

+### CSU Specific

 CSU Libraries forked this as a PoC for self-checkout in Vet teaching hospital library.

 It is deployed to libutil, and has DNS at selfcheck.library.colostate.edu.

 It is managed with systemd, so to start/stop/restart use the appropriate `systemctl` functions.

 It is deployed with Ansible, so if changes need to be made make them to the csu-branded branch of this repo, then on the Ansible host run the libutil playbook with the `selfcheck` flag to deploy changes.

+To change the timeout, change the `LOGOUT_TIME_LIMIT` value in `client/src/App.js` and rebuild/redploy with Ansible.

+The app is IP-based, which is controlled in the Apache config.
+To change this, changed the IPs allowed in `/etc/apache2/sites-available/selfcheck.library.colostate.edu.conf`.
+The config.js file in the projects root only sees the localhost address, changing things here will not have the intended effect.

+### General

 This web app utilizes the Alma API to power a self checkout station.
 There are two components to the selfcheck app: a client and a server.